Neurojedi/Machine-Learning-Zero2Hero/1. Linear Regression/README.md

 **Linear Models in Machine Learning on Python: Linear Regression 4:** In the last notebook, we practice everything we leant in the previous three notebooks by trying to predict death toll on covid dataset.
 To make it more informative, I also show how to use some animated plots, custom transformers and how to visualize the performance of our model during training with `GridSearchCV()`.

-**Notes:** The animated plots in the last notebook increase the size of the notebook so much that github cannot render it online.
+**Notes:** The animated plots in the last notebook increase the size of the notebook so much that GitHub cannot render it online.
 I recommend downloading the notebook and plotting the animated plots.
-You can find the dataset in datasets folder.
+You can find the Covid dataset files in my Covid Data Analysis repository.